 Spot offers pet insurance through the United States Fire Insurance Company, which has been around since the early 1800s.
 All claims, billing, and customer service are handled by Crum & Forster Pet Insurance Group.

-Currently, the chairman of Spot is none other than Cesar Millan — also known as TV’s “The Dog Whisperer.”
-Spot, which started offering pet insurance policies in 2006, has an A rating from AM Best, 4.4 out of 5 stars on Trustpilot, and an A- with the Better Business Bureau, as of April 7, 2021.
+Spot, which started offering pet insurance policies in 2006, has an A rating from AM Best, 4.3 out of 5 stars on Trustpilot, and an A- with the Better Business Bureau, as of March 16, 2022.

 One of the main perks of Spot is that its claims process is extremely flexible.
 You can use any licensed veterinarian, emergency clinic, or specialist.
 Claims can be submitted any way you choose—via mobile app, through the mail, or over fax.
 Once reimbursement is processed, you can even get paid via direct deposit.